tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/change-log/2017-23/index.md

 #### Authorization Server API Enhancements

 You can now use the Authorization Server API to configure components of an Authorization Server.
-With the following enhancements, the API Access Management Authorization Servers API is an {% api_lifecycle ea %} Release:
+With the following enhancements, the API Access Management Authorization Servers API is an <ApiLifecycle access="ea" /> Release:

 * Manage Authorization Server policies, policy rules, claims, and scopes with the API.
 * Activate or deactivate Authorization Servers, or delete them.